cirrith/Recipes/Recipes/Main Dishes/Butter Chicken.md

 2. Heat oil in a large skillet or pot over medium-high heat.
 When sizzling, add chicken pieces in batches of two or three, making sure not to crowd the pan.
 Fry until browned for only 3 minutes on each side.
 Set aside and keep warm.
 (You will finish cooking the chicken in the sauce.)

 3. Heat butter or ghee in the same pan.
 Fry the onions until they start to sweat (about 6 minutes) while scraping up any browned bits stuck on the bottom of the pan.

 4. Add garlic and ginger and sauté for 1 minute until fragrant, then add ground coriander, cumin and garam masala.
 Let cook for about 20 seconds until fragrant, while stirring occasionally.

 5. Add crushed tomatoes, chili powder and salt.
-Let simmer for about 10-15 minutes, stirring occasionally until sauce thickens and becomes a deep brown red colour.
+Let simmer for about 10-15 minutes, stirring occasionally until sauce thickens and becomes a deep brown red color.

 6. Remove from heat, scoop mixture into a blender and blend until smooth.
 You may need to add a couple tablespoons of water to help it blend (up to ¼ cup).
 Work in batches depending on the size of your blender.